 Many individuals who develop substance use disorders (SUD) are also diagnosed with mental disorders, and vice versa.
 (3) The increased prevalence of substance abuse, heightened rates of admittance to behavioral health centers, and rising overall costs means that improving the quality of behavioral health treatment centers is now more important than ever.
 (4)

-A crucial part of improving quality outcomes is increasing the efficiency of reporting and other administrative tasks within the behavioral healthcare setting.
-(5) Although many clinics still rely on paper methods to report patient safety incidents, a number of them are transitioning to electronic patient safety technology with comprehensive reporting tools and predictive analytics.
+A crucial part of improving patient safety and quality of care is increasing the efficiency of incident reporting and other administrative tasks within the behavioral healthcare setting.
+(5) Although many clinics still rely on paper methods to report patient safety incidents, a number of them are transitioning to electronic risk management software with comprehensive reporting tools and predictive analytics.

 According to one case study, incorporating behavioral and mental health data into analytics “offers providers a more holistic view of each patient and the particular obstacles that could potentially affect their treatment plans and care management.”
 (6)

-Implementing a patient safety technology within a behavioral healthcare setting provides the following benefits:
+Implementing an incident reporting system within a behavioral healthcare setting provides the following benefits:

 1. Improved patient care and employee safety

-A patient safety technology system like Performance Health Partners can track patients who are at high risk of self-harm.
+A behavioral health incident reporting system like Performance Health Partners can track patients who are at high risk of self-harm.
 For instance, if a patient has been to the behavioral health center previously, staff members within the organization can see if they had any patient safety incidents in the past.
 The system also provides the ability to track if the patient is at a high risk of harming an employee while receiving care.